Runneth-Over-Studio/Workstation/readme.md

 # Workstation
 Runneth Over Studio's default Linux Mint workstation configurations.

-You can safely re-run the script at any time.
-Installed packages and Flatpaks are skipped automatically, and your existing VS Code settings are merged non-destructively with backups created in ~/.config/Code/User/.

 ## Post-Install Script
 Performs system updates, applies various themes & aesthetics, and installs & configures the following: